-We know it’s rough right now and curbside/to-go ain’t cutting it for many of you.
+We know it’s rough right now to sell cigars during a pandemic and curbside/to-go ain’t cutting it for many of you.

 We’ve spent the last two weeks working with retailers like yourself, in the cigar industry and outside, on ways they can increase sales during this “down” time.